CheddarBizcuitz/CryptoTrade/README.md

 n = last row # in SWB
 m = # of rows already present in DWB (preset as 3)

-**Note:** When transferring data between workbooks, it is recommended to paste values as 'formulas' to avoid cross-referencing.
+**Note:** When transferring data between workbooks, it is recommended to paste values as formulas to avoid cross-referencing.
 It is also recommended that you do **NOT** reference specific table columns within formulas as this will link back to the source workbook.

 ## Tips

-1. All coin sheets are populated from the 'Temp' worksheet.
+1. All coin sheets are populated from the "Temp" worksheet.
 You can unhide and edit this sheet prior to generating.
-This will ensure that each sheet has both correct and identical user 'preset' data.
+This will ensure that each sheet has both correct and identical user preset data.

 2. If the coin fee is consistent among a number of data entries, you can auto-populate the column by adding a formula to cell **"G4"**.
-Reference to 'Transaction Type' is likely the most efficient option and can be linked through the corresponding named range.
+Reference to "Transaction Type" is likely the most efficient option and can be linked through the corresponding named range.
 For example:

 Transaction Type | Named Range